-This course investigates the ethnical, cultural and diverse health care needs of disparate populations.
-It is universally recognized that minorities are the recipients of lower quality health care and are therefore classified as a vulnerable population group.
-This course is designed to assist the student to appreciate the intricacies of such populations as well as to clarify personal values and develop an appreciation for the values that underpin health decisions made by consumers of health care.
+This course is designed to sensitize students to the differences and similarities of culturally diverse populations with regard to health and illness.
+The students will also be encouraged to clarify personal values and develop an appreciation of the values that underpin health decisions made by consumers of health care.
 Topics related to age, race, ethnicity, gender, class and disabilities will be emphasized.
 Concepts related to workforce diversity, health care belief systems, patient rights and management of health care appropriate to the patient population will be explored.
-This course focuses on the challenges of nurses to provide culturally competent care to members of a diverse society.
+This course focuses on the challenges of nurses to provide culturally competent care to members of a multicultural society.
 Students will examine the effects of cultural beliefs and practices that influence health care practices and health care delivery.
 This course will also explore bioethical concepts that impact upon nursing practice.
 Students will focus on ethical concepts as they apply to nursing practice.